NirMendelson/NirMendelson/README.md

 # Nir Mendelson
-Entrepreneur and AI builder with hands-on experience creating full-stack, AI-powered products from idea to deployment.
-Passionate about rapid experimentation, solving real-world problems with LLMs, and working across teams to turn prototypes into impact.
+AI builder with hands-on experience creating full-stack, AI-powered products from idea to deployment.
+Skilled in rapid experimentation, applying LLMs to real-world problems, and turning prototypes into impact.
 Looking to bring product-thinking and technical creativity into an innovation-driven role.
 ![image](https://github.com/user-attachments/assets/1d6a4a5e-5bdc-4e66-b53e-3af121e4c96e)